devinsmith/rca-cambio-linux/README.md

   Gnome on Xorg, audio works fine (to select Gnome on Xorg, click the gear at the right bottom corner after selecting your user; your choice will be remembered).
-- If your Wifi connection keeps dropping and not coming back, restart the chip service with `sudo systemctl restart rtl8723bsbt.service`.
+- If your Wifi connection keeps dropping and not coming back, restart the chip service with
+  `sudo modprobe -rv r8723bs ; sleep 5 ; sudo modprobe r8723bs ; sudo systemctl restart NetworkManager`.
   Usually a single restart fixes the issue.

 ### Known issues